|UK Satellite and GIS Imagery|

 How did the project come about?

-Making facilities and information assets easily available to potential users of their services is part of SAC's mission.
+Making facilities and information assets easily available to potential users of their services is part of the Catapult's mission.
 Satellite analysts routinely work with heavyweight applications like ESRI ArcGIS, GE Smallworld, and Raytheon VIIRS.
-SAC wanted to see how such applications performed on a modern, fluid, Virtual Desktop Infrastructure (VDI).
+The Catapult wanted to see how such applications performed on a modern, fluid, Virtual Desktop Infrastructure (VDI).
 360is was challenged to build a system capable of multi-user, multi-screen VDI for satellite applications using thin clients while providing a dedicated workstation-like experience.

 What did 360is do?

 After interviewing end users, 360is built a VDI system using Citrix XenDesktop, XenServer, and NVIDIA GPU hardware and a suitable WYSE thin client.
 This combination of technologies allowed for maximum flexibility.